UWEnrollmentManagement/OSFAWordPress/README.md

 In the event of an intrusion or other disruption, this site may be recovered from source/backup in approximately thirty seconds.

 ### Prerequisites

 This procedure:

-1. requires a *complete* backup as produced by the BackUpWordPress plugin.
+1. requires a *complete* backup as produced by the [BackUpWordPress plugin](https://wordpress.org/plugins/backupwordpress/).
 A complete backup includes the word "complete" in the zip file name.
-2. that the database name, credentials, and web path are all the same as on the original install.
+2. that the database has been created, and the database name and credentials are the same as on the original install.
+3. that the web path is the same as on the original install.

 ### Procedure